- Borrow & Request

 The OSSC Faculty Advisory Committee members include:

 Journal and database subscriptions account for an overwhelming majority of the OSU Libraries collections budget.
-Subscription costs continue to rise at an unsustainable rate, affecting the Libraries’ ability to acquire new resources needed to support teaching, research, and learning.
+Subscription costs continue to rise at an unsustainable rate, affecting the Libraries’ ability to acquire other resources needed to support teaching, research, and learning.

 In addition to these unsustainable subscription costs, since 2015 OSU authors (or their co-authors at other institutions) have paid approximately $1 million to the same publishers so that their research is open access and available to researchers, students, instructors, and practitioners around the world.
-OSU Libraries could direct this money to other projects, such as expanding the archives, supporting open access initiatives, or purchasing other subscription materials.

 Publisher data from SPARC analysis: